goldmermaid/MLU-MLOps-Lab/README.md

   <img src="imgs/lab2a_codepipeline_overview.png" alt="drawing" width="500"/>
 </p>

 The pipeline will auto-stop at `DeployApproval` (if everything goes right), then we need to grant the approval to the pipeline via notebook `lab2b_Productionizing_End-to-end_Pipeline.ipynb`.
-You need to click the `“Approval”` button and it will finish the rest step of this ML Pipeline by  to deploy to the production environment.
+You need to click the `“Approval”` button and it will finish the rest of this ML Pipeline by deploying to the production environment.

 <p align="center">
   <img src="imgs/lab2b.png" alt="drawing" width="500"/>